Qucs/qucs-help/source/BasSim.rst

 |RCL_sch_EN|

 Figure 2.1.
-A simple RCL test circuit for demonstrating a ngspice or Xyce simulation controlled from Qucs.
+A simple RCL test circuit for demonstrating a Ngspice or Xyce simulation controlled from Qucs.

 This schematic specifies two simulations: